You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 And do you think it's doable?

-I'm part of the stopped Hillary effort.
+I'm part of the Stop Hillary effort.

-And but that's me, and that's very personal to me.
+But that's me, and that's very personal to me.

-You will find maybe it'll take Senator Mrs. Cruz a little bit longer because Donald Trump insulted Heidi Cruz.
+You will find maybe it'll take Senator and Mrs. Cruz a little bit longer because Donald Trump insulted Heidi Cruz.

 They'll need to make those decisions in due course.